mlfoundations/tableshift/README.md

 conda env create -f environment.yml
 ```

-Then the tableshift environment can be activated
+Then the TableShift environment can be activated
 with `conda activate tableshift`.

 Once the TableShift package has been officially released (very soon!) we will also provide a pip-installable version.